Jorrit Steinz | CEO at ChannelEngine

 Normally, Marketplace Fulfillment would be favored by the platform, as naturally, they tend to trust their in-house services.
 It also allows retailers to make use of services like Amazon Prime, again, a big boost when battling for the BuyBox.
 However, during these busy periods, marketplaces need to ensure they don’t overload themselves, so the preference often switches to FBM.

 That would mean as a seller, if you had relied solely on Marketplace Fulfillment for your shipments, any chances you had of winning a share of the BuyBox suddenly disappeared during one of the busiest online shopping days of the year.
-This is where hybrid fulfillment solutions become priceless, allowing you to switch between both Marketplace Fulfillment and FBM easily.
+This is where hybrid fulfillment solutions become priceless, allowing you to easily switch between Marketplace Fulfillment and FBM.

 Realistically, you need to be able to support both methods, which places huge importance on really understanding your stock levels.
 At ChannelEngine, we know exactly how much stock is in each fulfillment channel, allowing you to switch and prioritize accordingly quickly.